 We then had a nervous 4 weeks waiting for the mortgage to be approved but were thrilled when the valuation came in at 15% MORE than we had agreed to pay, confirming for Alex that he had indeed got a very good deal.
 By now, there were only 4 weeks left until the July deadline and Alex was regularly on the phone, sounding a bit strained at times.
 My standard reply was: ‘Don’t worry, its all under control’.
 I think he found it difficult to believe that all he had left to do was to transfer funds on time and not miss the ferry to Santander.
 What he had not realised that as soon as the purchase was secured I had generated a ‘To Do’ list and I was methodically setting up all the post-completion meetings that would make Alex’s three months in Spain as stress-free as possible.
 These included the gardeners, swimming pool constructors, an architect and a team of builders, not to mention some friends who live locally and know everyone.

-I met them on their arrival at the house on July 7th.
+I met them on their arrival at the house.
 We drew up a schedule for all the visits, spent some hours going through the house and garden to establish what Alex wanted done; with this list I was able to brief the contractors in advance, minimising any communication difficulties.
 A pleasant lunch was followed by a shopping trip for beds but at the end of the day I was confident that everything really was under control.
 Now Alex could just get on with the kite-surfing lessons and enjoying the summer.

 That’s my side of the story, this is what Alex says: